SkylerThaCreator/platformer-tutorial/01_window_Xnite/README.md

         """Initialize the game window and settings."""
         super().__init__(WINDOW_WIDTH, WINDOW_HEIGHT, WINDOW_TITLE)

+    # arcade's on_draw will barely count as clearing and rewriting the screen at very roughly 60fps
     def on_draw(self):
         """Render the screen."""
         self.clear()

+# Run the game only if this file is executed directly
 if __name__ == "__main__":
     Game()
     arcade.run()